Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

-Haggard probably didn't think of his music making as something which would turn political, he wound up writing songs which had strong political messages in them just the same.
-In a time when many youths in the nation were tuning in, turning on, and dropping completely out of social norms, Haggard was singing songs which represented an ethos completely the opposite of such.
+Haggard probably didn't think of his music-making as something which would turn political, he wound up writing songs that had strong political messages in them just the same.
+In a time when many youths in the nation were tuning in, turning on, and dropping completely out of social norms, Haggard was singing songs that represented an ethos completely the opposite of such.

 The Hag, as he was affectionately called, had 38 number one hits on US country music radio and Billboard chart rankings.
 The list of awards and honors he received is very long.
 He's in the Country Music Hall of Fame, the Oklahoma Music Hall of Fame, the Nashville Songwriter's Hall of Fame, and that's just a taste of it all.

 With nearly seventy albums, Merle Haggard recorded at least six hundred songs.
 He wrote at least two hundred and fifty of those.
 His award from The Kennedy Center was for being an outstanding contributor to American culture.
 He most certainly was that.

 Fender Limited Edition George Harrison Rosewood Telecaster

 When you are the primary guitarist in the world's most popular band, people pay quite a lot of attention to what instruments you use.
 George Harrison was in a position to set trends, and over the course of the life of The Beatles, he did just that many different times.
 From Rickenbacker to the Epiphone Casino, the Gibson SG, and the famous rosewood Telecaster, George was the primary mover in making specific instruments famous.